Alto Flute / Viola / Cello / Bass

 Ballet in 2 Acts : Fl (A Fl), Cl (B. Cl), Bsn, Tpt, Hn, Tbn, Tenor, Hp, Tim, 2 Perc, String Quintet

 Pale Blue Dot was inspired by the now-famous snapshot from Voyager II, taken over 6 billion miles away from the Earth in 1990.
 The photograph shows the Earth as a tiny bluish speck suspended in a beam of light from the sun.
 From that distance and with the current technology, in this standard-side picture, the Earth is the size of a half of a pixel.
 The acclaimed astronomer Carl Sagan (who actually directed Voyager to turn its camera and take the photo) wrote a book entitled Pale Blue Dot wherein he muses and extrapolates on both the history and future of humanity in space.
 It is from these ideas that this ballet grew.

-The plot itself follows the first human explorer to leave the solar system. he is alone, and it is a one-way trip without a destination.
-He encounters an alien explorer, also flying solo.
+The plot itself follows the first human explorer to leave the solar system, alone, on a one-way trip without a destination.
+An alien explorer, also flying solo, in encountered.
 The alien has been gathering data on the Earth for many millennia, and the two have a conversation on topics ranging from environmentalism to human nature, religion, and our eventual place in the universe.